jlap11/gestabiz/src/docs/api-documentation.md

-# AppointmentPro API Documentation
+# Bookio API Documentation

-This document describes the complete API for the AppointmentPro micro SaaS system.
+This document describes the complete API for the Bookio micro SaaS system.

 ## Table of Contents